On reconstructing parts of quantum theory from two relates maximal conceptual variables: Proof of the main theorem.

 \subsection{The operators}

-By the symmetry of the situation, and since $G$ and $H$ act independently on $\theta$ and $\xi$ in the construction of the group $N$, we conclude that the measure $\nu$ in (\ref{u4}) can be written as $\nu (d\psi )=\rho (dx)\rho(dy)$ for some marginal measure $\rho$.
+By the symmetry of the situation, and since $G$ and $H$ act independently on $\theta$ and $\xi$ in the construction of the group $N$, we conclude that the measure $\nu$ in (\ref{u4}) can be written as $\nu (d\psi )=\rho (dx)\rho(dy)\omega(l)$ for some marginal measure $\rho$, where $\omega$ is any measure on the two variables 0 and 1.
 Then we can define

 and

 Similarly:

 and